 We take the development of our people very seriously, providing a range of training courses to strengthen the skills needed to do their job effectively.
 A robust induction programme is delivered for all new employees, with continual training and guidance given throughout their career with us.
 This ongoing learning and development is the key to remaining responsive and flexible to changing needs, and raising the standards of service to improve the quality of life for those we support.

-Our in-house support pool of staff work on a casual basis as required by our various services, to achieve quality, maximise resources and ensure better outcomes for our service users.
+Our in-house support pool work on a casual basis as required by our various services, to achieve quality, maximise resources and ensure better outcomes for our service users.

 The flexible way of working gives access to employment in Bon Accord Care for those not able to commit to traditional style working arrangements and allows for a work-life balance to suit each individual.

-The pool, managed by the relief pool office based team, provides staff to all our establishments across the city, stretching from Peterculter to Dyce and includes residential, very sheltered and sheltered housing.
+The pool, managed by the in house office team consisting of the Support Pool Manager, Support Pool Customer Leads & Support Pool Coordinators, provides staff to all our establishments across the city, stretching from Peterculter to Dyce and includes residential, very sheltered and sheltered housing.
+The team also provide workers externally to different companies such as Aberdeen City Councils Housing Support Service, Inspire and Grandholm Care Home.
 The team often hold recruitment fairs throughout the year at various locations, with an ongoing drive to recruit the below positions:

 Apprentice Support Worker